-Comparative segment revenues, operating income and related financial information for this quarter and the corresponding period in fiscal 2000 are set forth in Note 5 to the Consolidated Financial Statements.
+Comparative segment revenues, operating income, and related financial information for this quarter ended December 31, 2001 and the corresponding period in fiscal 2001 are set forth in Note 5 to the Consolidated Financial Statements.

 The following table displays (a) the percentage of revenues by segment and (b) the percentage change in revenues within each segment from the prior fiscal year.